 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-I’ve gathered all my easy one-pot pasta recipes in one place for you to enjoy.
-They’re crazy delicious, full of vegetables or beans, and budget-friendly too.
+I’ve gathered amazingly delicious one-pot pasta recipes in one place for you.
+They’re filling, full of flavor, and budget-friendly too.
+You cook everything in one-pot from start to finish.
+And dinner is ready!

 Video: white bean pasta